 In recent years the invention of the video balun has meant CAT5e cable can be used to connect CCTV cameras to CCTV DVR recorders.
-All the connections can be made using only a screwdriver, no need for special tools or fiddly components.
+All the connections can be made using only a screwdriver, with no need for special tools or fiddly components.
 Before you start there are a couple of important things to know.

-Video is transmitted along the CAT5e cable using a pair of video baluns, one at the DVR end, one at the camera end.
+Video is transmitted along the CAT5e cable using a pair of video baluns, one at the DVR end, and one at the camera end.
 We sell 2 types of video baluns, Standard definition and High definition designed to be used with our HD 1080P cameras and DVR recorders.
-Power is transmitted using using screw in DC plugs and sockets.
-The plug goes at camera end the socket at the DVR end.
+Power is transmitted using screw-in DC plugs and sockets.
+The plug goes at the camera end and the socket at the DVR end.
 Locate the camera power supply close to the DVR.

-You must use pure copper CAT5 cable .
-Some CAT5 cable is not pure copper but CCA or copper coated aluminum.
+You must use pure copper CAT5 cable.
+Some CAT5 cable is not pure copper but CCA or copper-coated aluminium.
 Don't rely on the label or what the retailer says, actually check the cable yourself.
 CAT5, CAT5e, CAT6 and CAT6e can all be CCA rather than pure copper.
 CCA tends to break easily when bent and you can scrape the copper off to reveal silver coloured metal in the centre.
 All the cable we sell is pure copper external grade.

 The maximum distance video signal can be transferred with our video baluns is approximately 300 metres.
 If you are using the cable to power a camera as well as transfer video signal then we would suggest a maximum distance of about 50 metres to avoid voltage drop.
 This assumes you are using 3 pairs of wire for 12 volt supply and 1 pair for video signal transfer as per our images below.

 It is important to check your wiring carefully.
 Choose a colour convention and stick to it.
-In the examples below we have used blue for video signal and solid colour for +ve, white plus coloured stripe for -ve.
+In the examples below we have used blue for the video signal and solid colour for +ve, white plus coloured stripe for -ve.